-Back in 2004, I was introduced to the open-source world and never was the same!
+Back in 2004, I was introduced to the open-source world and I was never the same!
 "Contaminated" with a willingness to learn, I started to study the Qt framework and the amazing PostgreSQL database system.
-Two years later, dissatisfied with the available open-source database modeling softwares, I started the development of my own tool, originally called pgsqlDBM.
+Two years later, dissatisfied with the available open-source database modeling software, I started the development of my own tool, originally called pgsqlDBM.
 In 2012 the project was renamed to pgModeler, and I finally could launch something usable.
 Now pgModeler is being widely used and praised for my pride and joy!

 This is pgModeler... this is my dream!